benyaminl/frontend-ng9/README.md

 ## Production server SSR

 For production, we can run `node dist/server/main.js`, and user docker for deployment, as js app always exit when facing error.

+## Building for production

+### SSR / Server Side rendering

+Just run `podman build -t frontend-ng:server -f Dockerfile.Server`

+You can replace `podman` with `docker` command.
+I don't like docker as it's slow in local dev, podman is faster, leaner, and much more secure (even on local, especially with RHEL)

+### Normal Lazy Load - Client Side

+Just run `podman build -t frontend-ng .` or `podman build -t frontend-ng -f Dockerfile`

+You can replace `podman` with `docker` command.
+I don't like docker as it's slow in local dev, podman is faster, leaner, and much more secure (even on local, especially with RHEL)